 ReneSola Zhejiang obtained the approval of High-New Technology Enterprise status in 2009.
 With this approval, ReneSola Zhejiang is able to enjoy a reduced income tax rate of 15% for a period of three years, namely from 2009 to 2011.
 We elected to utilize the transition relief for ReneSola Zhejiang up to and including 2010, enjoying the residual tax holiday granted before the effectiveness of new Enterprise Income Tax Law, when calculating enterprise income tax.
 The blended income tax rate of ReneSola Zhejiang was 1.9%, 12.5%, 12.5% and 23% for 2007, 2008, 2009 and 2010, respectively.
 In 2011, ReneSola Zhejiang's income tax rate was 15% due to its High-New Technology Enterprise status.
 ReneSola Zhejiang's High-New Technology Enterprise Certificate expired on December 31, 2011.
 In 2012, we successfully applied for the renewal of ReneSola Zhejiang's High-New Technology Enterprise Certificate for a term of three years.
 With this renewal, ReneSola Zhejiang is able to enjoy a reduced income tax rate of 15% from January 1, 2012 to December 31, 2014.
 In 2012, we also successfully applied for High-New Technology Enterprise Certificates for ReneSola Jiangsu and Sichuan ReneSola for terms of three years.
-With these approvals, ReneSola Jiangsu is able to enjoy a reduced income tax rate of 15% for a period of three years from January 1, 2012 to December 31, 2014, and Sichuan ReneSola Jiangsu is able to enjoy a reduced income tax rate of 15% for a period of three years from January 1, 2012 to December 31, 2014, and Sichuan ReneSola Jiangsu is able to enjoy a reduced income tax rate of 15% for a period of three years.
+With these approvals, ReneSola Jiangsu is able to enjoy a reduced income tax rate of 15% for a period of three years from January 1, 2012 to December 31, 2014, and Sichuan ReneSola is able to enjoy the same reduced rate in 2013.